code-423n4/2023-03-neotokyo-findings/data/parsely-Q.md

 		LP
 	}
 ```
 The checks above all check if the input parameter is greater than 4 instead of greater than 3.
 This bypasses the check for ```InvalidAssetType```.
-Although the code does revert and the impact is low it is good practice to catch errors before they are reported by the EVM, and revert with a custom error.

 ## Resolution
 Correct the value in if statements.